 In our most recent Master Class, Larry Schmitt and Steve Schwartz from The Inovo Group discussed how to balance sustaining and strategic innovation.

 Ingenuity isn’t the preserve of a select few.
 It’s the fundamental driving force of humanity.
-Get five aspects of agility that can help your team unlock innovation…
+It pushes us all to go further, faster, and it’s central to innovation.
+Get five aspects of agility that can help your team unlock innovation.

 The tension between operational excellence and transformational growth has been exposed.
 Find out how your company can balance the two…

 Big companies know they should act more like startups, but how do you actually achieve that culture in your organization?
 Get insights from our partners at IDEO…